viamrobotics/docs/docs/tutorials/data-management-tutorial.md

     {{% alert title="Note" color="note" %}}

-If you are using your own robot, be sure that you have Viam installed on your robot.
+If you are using your own robot, be sure that you have [`viam-server` installed](/installation/) on your robot.
 The data management setup process will be mostly the same, but you will need to substitute your robot's components.

     {{% /alert %}}